Mo-Awad-AI/-AI-Driven-Content-Performance-/README.md

 How can we automate this process so the CMO never waits for insights?_

 The Tools I Used:
-_Azure AI Studio account (with OpenAI and Cognitive Services enabled) Python 3.8+
+_Azure AI Studio account (with OpenAI and Cognitive Services enabled), Python 3.8+,
 Sample data files (CSV/Excel)_